HT86159/Evidential-Conflict/models/Instruction.md

 ### Instructions
-This folder should store the code files of various models.
+This folder should store the GitHub repositories of various models.